Below are things I have wrestled with. They are written earnestly, because I care & not for controversy.

 Jacob Wrestled an Angel

 Jacob wrestled an angelic being and would not let the man go until the man blessed him, which the man did.
 Jacob was injured but received his blessing.
 This refers to an event over 3,000 years ago, but remains as an episode well worth reading (Genesis 32).
-It encourages us to wrestle with God, who loves the earnest if troubled follower.
-When Nathaniel was told the Messiah had been discovered, and that he came from Nazareth, he responded rhetorically: “Can anything good come from Nazareth?”
+It encourages us to wrestle with God, who loves the earnest, even if troubled, follower.
+When Nathaniel was told the Messiah had been discovered and that he came from Nazareth, Nathaniel responded rhetorically: “Can anything good come from Nazareth?”
 Soon he met Jesus, who not only knew what he had said (or at least told him the exact tree under which he sat when he said it), but affirmed him: “Behold an Israelite indeed, in whom is no guile!”

 The Blood of Christ is inescapable as both a physical substance and a concept in the New Testament.

-As a substance, we understand it: (1) In the garden of Gethsemane, on the eve of his crucifixion, Jesus struggled in agony and “his sweat was as it were great drops of blood falling down to the ground.”
-(2) Then the crucifixion, where the drops were blood, from both the nails and the sword.
+As a substance, we read that in the garden of Gethsemane, Jesus struggled in agony, and that “his sweat was as it were great drops of blood falling down to the ground” (is this metaphor or was the sweat imbued with blood from overwhelming stress)?
+Then with the crucifixion itself, the clearly literal drops were blood, from both the nails in his hands and feet and the sword that pierced his side after he died.

 This shedding of blood occurred during the Passover, and this ties it inescapably to the atoning value of blood in the Old Testament where over and over again, blood must be shed to atone for the people’s sins.
 As Jacob Milgrom put it, blood functioned as the “ritual detergent” among the Jews.
 It is this atoning aspect of blood that is the concept, and it is the concept with which I wrestle.

-At this point, let me make clear I do not doubt the importance of Jesus’ death to bring to a representative end the fallen race so that he could start a new race with his resurrection.
+At this point, let me make clear I do not doubt the importance of Jesus’ death.
+By becoming a human and willingly dying, his death brought to a representative end the fallen race that we know as humanity.
+He brought the spiritually dead lineage from Adam to death so that he could start a new, spiritual race with his resurrection.
 With my whole heart I believe.
 My struggle is with the concept that God needs blood to be shed in order to forgive.

-I want to honor anyone who suffers for me, let alone the Son of Man, Jesus, who was nailed to the cross for me.
+I want to honor anyone who suffers for me, perhaps especially anyone who sheds blood for me.
+So much more do I want to honor the Son of Man, Jesus, who was nailed to the cross for me.
 He actually was nailed to the cross because he defied religious authorities and chose to suffer rather than call on angels to rescue him.
 In some way, he went through this suffering to redeem humanity.
 I belong to humanity, so he died in part, howsoever small, for me.
 I don’t have to know how something works to appreciate it.

 Where I struggle is with the assertion that “without the shedding of blood there is no forgiveness of sin” (Leviticus 17:11, Hebrews 9:22).
 This is a celebrated statement among Christians, now and in the past.
-But it can be (and is) used to imply that the Father cannot forgive without seeing something first die.
+But it can be (and is) used to imply that the Father cannot forgive without first seeing something die.
 That something can be an animal sacrifice (Leviticus) or the sacrifice of his son (Hebrews).
-Because I’ve been redeemed, I have to know something is moral to appreciate it.
+I’m troubled because I’ve been redeemed, that is, because the logos lives within me—I have to know something is moral in order to appreciate it.

 I have cried out for guidance.
-It seems a terribly narrow path: on one side, the possibility of discounting the suffering of Jesus; on the other, the possibility of seeing God the Father as a being who cannot simply forgive but must have his human blood in order to forgive, reducing him to a hundred pagan “deities” for whom humans have been sacrificed.
+It seems a terribly narrow path: on one side, the possibility of discounting the role of the blood of Jesus in redemption; on the other, the possibility of seeing God the Father as a being who cannot simply forgive but must have his son’s blood shed in order to forgive, reducing this Father to the level of dozens of pagan “deities” for whom humans have been sacrificed.

 But I’m not satisfied by ignoring the attention the New Testament puts on the blood of Jesus.
 It certainly means more and does more than I realize…yet it cannot mean what many Christians say—not if the rest of the Gospel is to remain intact.
 Jesus said both, “If you see me, you’ve seen my father,” and “I desire mercy and not sacrifice.”

 The Wrath of God cannot be ignored in both the Old and New Testaments.
-The term bothers me both because…who wants wrath around?
-But also because I suspect it’s been weaponized to protect the guilty and condemn the vulnerable.
+The term bothers me because…who wants his father to be wrathful?
+But also because I suspect “wrath” has been weaponized to protect the guilty and condemn the vulnerable.
 When the woman caught in adultery was about to get stoned, all her righteous accusers no doubt considered themselves instruments of God’s wrath.

 A thought that keeps me sane when I read about the wrath of God: